nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

 ## Migration to NHS Identity

 It is expected that in the future the authorisation process will migrate away from HSCD to NHS Identity.
-Although the process will be bradly the same there are likely to be some differences.
+Although the process will be broadly the same there are likely to be some differences.
 These differences and the process for migrating over to NHS Identity will be documented here in due course.